 Transcutaneous electrical nerve stimulation (TENs) to treat certain pain conditions may interfere with your pacemaker of ICD.
 Inform your doctor if you are considering this therapy.

 Therapeutic radiation, such as that used for cancer treatments, can damage the circuits in your device.
 The risk increases with increased radiation doses.
 Appropriate precautions should be taken.
 Inform your doctor that you have a pacemaker or ICD before undergoing radiation treatments.

 Always carry an ID card that states you have a pacemaker or ICD.
 It is recommended that you wear a medic alert bracelet or necklace if you have a device.

 Always consult your doctor or device company if you have any questions about the use of equipment near your pacemaker or ICD.

 Once the device has been implanted, you should be able to do the same activities everyone else in your age group is doing.
-Your activity is usually only restricted while the incision and device are healing after it has been implanted.
-These restrictions will only be for about 2 to 3 weeks depending on your doctor's instructions.
+Your activity is usually only limited while the incision is healing.
+These limits will only be for about 2 to 3 weeks, depending on your doctor's instructions.
 When you have a pacemaker or ICD, you may still be able do the following: